Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 These features meet the first user story.

 The game will then result in either win or lose game, at which point the user is informed what the correct word was if they lost which is followed by asking if the user wants to play again - if they choose yes they are taken to the choose difficulty page and if they choose no they are displayed the quit game page.
-This meets the 2nd, 3rd, 4th & 5th user stories.
+These meet the 2nd, 3rd, 4th & 5th user stories.

 Win game: